lj89/CORD19/README.md

 ### Submissions on Kaggle

 ### Part 1 data pre-processing and EDA
-(with all avilable data at the time the research was conducted -- 45230 papers.
+(with all available data at the time the research was conducted -- 45230 papers.
 The notebook is 90M in size so I can only upload a version with only partial output on GitHub.
 Also the Kaggle website had some problem saving all output. )

 https://www.kaggle.com/leijiang1/part-1-data-preprocessing-and-eda?scriptVersionId=31277199